-Among an American national sample of LGBQ college students, those who reported harassment on campus reported experiencing subtle mistreatment (e.g., hearing derogatory remarks, such as 'that's so gay': 68%, being deliberately ignored/excluded: 45%, having observed others staring: 45%, having felt isolated/left out: 41%) more frequently than blatant discrimination, especially in extreme forms (e.g., target of physical violence: 4%) (Rankin et al. 2010; Woodford et al. 2014, p.
+Among an American national sample of LGBQ college students, those who reported harassment on campus reported experiencing subtle mistreatment: (e.g., 68% heard derogatory remarks, such as 'that's so gay'; 45% were deliberately ignored/excluded; 45% had observed others staring; 41% had felt isolated/ left out) more frequently than blatant discrimination, especially in extreme forms (e.g., 4% were a target of physical violence) (Rankin et al. 2010; Woodford et al. 2014, p.
 143).

 Similar to being a victim of violence, being treated unfairly, snubbed or called homophobic names can cause a stress reaction that can build over time (Woodford et al. 2014, p.
 143).
-Chronic exposure to stress can contribute to health disparities between heterosexuals and sexual minorities (Meyer 2003; Meyer et al. 2011; Ibid.).
+Chronic exposure to stress can contribute to health disparities between heterosexuals and sexual minorities (Meyer 2003; Meyer et al. 2011; Woodford et al. 2014).